Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first line #!/bin/bash to tell terminal my code is bash script on second cat /etc/passwds
 I used  cat command  display the entire file content

+3. What about 2?
+first line #!/bin/bash to tell terminal my code is bash script on second line i used cat /etc/passwd /etc/hosts on previous project i displayed one file but on this project i displayed 2 files content by using space between  two file names